-In 2018, the City of Bloomington adopted a Fair Housing Policy that affirms the City's commitment to fair housing choice in all housing.
-The policy formalizes a fair housing complaint process to provide referrals to the proper investigative agency for such complaints.
-The policy also sets out internal objectives to ensure that the City operates within the confines of the Fair Housing Act and the Minnesota Human Rights Act.
+In 2023, the City of Bloomington revised its Fair Housing Policy.
+The updated policy expanded and clarified the City's fair housing complaint process to provide referrals to the proper investigative agency for such complaints.
+The policy also sets out internal objectives to ensure that the City operates within the Fair Housing Act and the Minnesota Human Rights Act.
+Additionally, the City of Bloomington enacted a resolution in early 2024 that aligned housing with the current City strategic plan, Bloomington.
+Tomorrow.
+Together.
+In this resolution, the City Council supported housing as a fundamental human right in the City of Bloomington.